Prize for composition

 Making a submission

 The governance and administration arrangements for the prize are overseen by the Association’s Awards Committee.
-A prize jury will be convened, chaired by a Trustee of the RMA who is a composer or experienced in contemporary music in some other capacity.
+A prize jury will be convened, chaired by a Council member of the RMA who is a composer or experienced in contemporary music in some other capacity.
 In addition, two external members will be appointed to comprise the jury each year.

 Process and Eligibility Criteria

-- Entry is open to all composers of any nationality.
+- Entry is open to composers of any nationality.
 Collaborative work will be considered equally alongside single name submissions.

 - There is no charge for entry.